Zeta Tucanae

 Zeta Tucanae, Latinized from ζ Tucanae, is a star in the constellation Tucana.
-It is a spectral class F9.5 main sequence star with an apparent magnitude of +4.23.
-Despite having a slightly lower mass, this star is more luminous than the Sun.
+It is a spectral class F9.5 main sequence star.
 Based upon parallax measurements by the Hipparcos spacecraft, it is approximately 28.0 light years from Earth.
 This is one of the least variable stars observed during the Hipparcos mission.
+The star is faintly visible to the naked eye, at an apparent magnitude of +4.23.